-Please refer to our Invoicing Policy for details of how and when your Provider will be invoiced.
+Please refer to our Invoicing Policy for details of how and when you will be invoiced.

-What Staff and Resources do I need?
+What Staff and Resources Do I Need?

 Provider Staff Requirements

 Providers must employ staff that are competent to undertake the delivery of Open Awards qualifications and units.
 Open Awards require named contacts for the following functions: